Low-Cost Privacy-Preserving Decentralized Learning: Convergence of

-\begin{proofsketch} (\emph{\cref{thm:convergence_rate}}).
 We mostly follow the proof of~\cite{koloskovaUnifiedTheoryDecentralized2020}.
 The main challenge lies in adapting the set of lemmas to our noisy approach.
 The mini-batch variance (\cref{prop:mini_batch variance}) is unchanged, as it only relies on hypotheses on the loss function, which are identical to ours.
 The descent lemma (\cref{lem:descent lemma}) is where~\cref{lem:conservation average model} comes into play, since canceling noises have no impact on the averaged model.
 Without noise cancellation, an additional term would have been added here, which would have propagated to the leading term of the convergence rate in $\frac{1}{T}$.

 Finally, the recursion for consensus distance (\cref{lem:rec consensus distance}) is modified because of the noise addition, which becomes an extra term.
 In addition to this extra term, our main recursion is slightly altered, with an additional factor to the recursive term.
-While this additional factor prevents solving the main recursion directly, a manipulation leads to a term that can be solved, yielding the desired result. \end{proofsketch}
+While this additional factor prevents solving the main recursion directly, a manipulation leads to a term that can be solved, yielding the desired result. \end{proofsketch} This proof relies on three main lemmas detailed in~\cref{sec:convergence proofs}.
+Two of them remained unchanged using \sys{}'s properties.
+For the sake of completeness, we state the adapted lemma that presents an additional last term compared to state-of-the-art \ac{DL}~\cite{koloskovaUnifiedTheoryDecentralized2020}.
+This term arises from noises shifting local models from the true average.

-For the sake of completeness, we present the three adapted lemmas used in the proof below.
-We defer their proofs to~\cref{sec:convergence proofs}, as they are adaptations from already existing work to our system.
-Moreover,~\cref{sec:convergence proofs} also presents a more detailed proof of~\cref{thm:convergence_rate}.